nikosxenakis/pumas_and_hares/README.md

 ```

 Where the first line gives the size of the landscape in x, y and the landscape is described as either 0 or 1 for water or land respectively.
-Alternatively the density of Pumas and Hares at each grid point can also be specified with the format:
+Alternatively the density of Pumas and Hares at each grid point can be specified with the format:

 ```
 3 3